VTV6

-Although VTV6 was operated by Youth Department, several programs produced by Department of Sports Programs Production were mostly broadcast on this channel since 2015, so it was also known as a live broadcast of sports events of VTV, especially Vietnamese sports events or major big events.

-VTV6 regional channel officially ceased to broadcast on October 10, 2022, making place for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho.
+Previously, VTV6 was launched on 29 April 2007 as an entertainment channel for the younger demographics.
+Although VTV6 at this phase was operated by Youth Department, several programs produced by Department of Sports Programs Production (present-day Sports Television Center) were mostly broadcast on this channel since 2015, so it was also known as a live broadcast of sports events of VTV, especially Vietnamese sports events or major sports events.
+The original VTV6 officially ceased to broadcast on 10 October 2022, making place for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho (present-day VTV10).